dotnet/csharplang/proposals/extensions_v2.md

 This has the benefit of not needing two syntaxes for instance method extensions.
 And reducing the amount of tweaks an extension member can make.

 Pros: It's clear what this is reducing to.
 Merging ('partial') with existing static classes is clear.
 All the restrictions on static-classes stay the same and don't need to reapply to 'extensions'.
+No need for new syntax for extension-instance-methods.
 Cons: Later augmentations like `static class MyExtensions for string` may or may not feel good.
+Extension instance methods and other members would not have a consistent syntactic augmentation.

 ## Variant 2: No generic non-method members.